InseadDataAnalytics/INSEADAnalytics/CourseSessions/Sessions23/Readme.md

 INSTRUCTIONS FOR PROJECT
 ---------------------------------------------------------

-(*NOTE: The very first time you run the project it may take a couple of minutes as it will also install all necessary R libraries.
-These are listed in the library.R file in the R_code directory*).
+(*NOTE: The very first time you run the project it may take a couple of minutes as it will also install all necessary R libraries.*).

 [1] Please open and source the file FactorAnalysisReading.Rmd